MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 # Microsoft Teams Phone Resource Account licenses

 In Microsoft Teams, all auto attendants and call queues require an associated resource account.
-Each resource account must be assigned a free *Microsoft Teams Phone Resource Account* license to ensure they are correctly identified by the system and proper functionality, *Regardless of whether the resource account will be assigned a telephone number*.
+Each resource account must be assigned a  *Microsoft Teams Phone Resource Account* license to ensure they are correctly identified by the system and proper functionality, *regardless of whether the resource account will be assigned a telephone number*.
+Organizations with a subscription that includes Phone System are automatically allocated a certain amount of Phone Resource accounts licenses at no additional cost.
 A Microsoft calling plan is not required unless you want to be able to dial out using that resource account (see [Plan for Teams Auto attendant and call queues](../plan-auto-attendant-call-queue.md#prerequisites) ).

 > [!NOTE]
 > Previously, a Phone Resource Account license (also known as a virtual user license) was only required in order to assign a phone number to a resource account.
 Going forward, however, all resource accounts, regardless of whether they will be assigned a phone number, must be assigned a Phone Resource Account license.
 In addition, do not assign a regular Phone System license to a resource account.
 If you currently have resource accounts configured with regular Phone System license, you must switch to a resource account, as described below